 What Are Different Aftercare Options?

 Aftercare is crucial post-residential because it provides you with the support needed to implement recovery tools into your daily life.
 It also keeps you accountable and motivated to focus on recovery rather than just the act of being sober.

 When you continue with outpatient services, extended care, and/or recovery coaching, you put yourself in environments with people who can relate to you and validate you while also working towards achieving the same goals.
 The consistency of continued focus on establishing a routine is what helps create lasting sobriety, little by little.

 There are different types of aftercare options.
 What is most important is finding the one(s) that best fits your recovery needs and goals.

 Outpatient Services: Individual and group therapy, as well as psychiatric services, on a flexible schedule to allow you to meet your work, school, and personal obligations while still prioritizing your sobriety.

 Extended Care: A structured sober living program where you can gain greater independence and put practical life skills to use while remaining in a safe environment.

-Recovery Coaching: Mentorship and peer-to-peer support to help you work through real-world problems in real-time and adjust to your new life in sobriety.
+Recovery Coaching: Mentorship and peer-to-peer support to help you work through real-world problems in real time and adjust to your new life in sobriety.

 Consistency with sobriety happens when you make recovery a part of your day-to-day life, and the best way to do that is by having a strong aftercare program.
-This allows you to practice your skills, feel supported by staff and peers, have an outlet to engage in recovery discussions, and remember all of the positive changes you have already made.
+This allows you to practice your skills, feel supported by staff and peers, have an outlet to engage in recovery discussions, and remember all the positive changes you have already made.